stevegrunwell/write-some-docs/slides.md

 Note:

 * PHPDoc is pretty common, but different projects may have different conventions for things like alignment, phrasing, or the handling of certain tags.
-    * Example: WordPress asks that you *not* use `return @void` - no return, omit the tag
+    * Example: WordPress asks that you *not* use `@return void` - no return, omit the tag
-* Knowing the conventions used by your project will make documentation far less painful.
+* Knowing the conventions used by your project will make reading and contributing to documentation far less painful.

----

-## Generating API Docs

-Note:

-When you document your code using standards like PHPDoc, you gain the ability to do something really neat: generate nicely-formatted documentation for your codebase!

 ----

 ### Generating API Docs

-* Well-formed inline docs can be compiled to create HTML documentation <!-- .element: class="fragment" -->
+* Well-formed inline docs can be compiled to create nicely-formatted documentation <!-- .element: class="fragment" -->
 * <!-- .element: class="fragment" --> Great for internal teams, <em>fantastic</em> for open-source projects
+* A perfect use for your CI pipeline <!-- .element: class="fragment" -->
 * Examples: <!-- .element: class="fragment" -->
 	* [WordPress Code Reference](https://developer.wordpress.org/reference/)
 	* [Laravel API docs](https://laravel.com/api/9.x/)

 Note:

-*
+One of the big advantages to using common documentation practices is the ability to generate documentation in different forms.

+* HTML, PDFs, and even ebook formats
+* Makes your documentation available to be searched without opening an IDE
+* Generating docs is scripted, so it fits nicely into a CI/CD workflow
 * Some examples in the wild:
     * The WordPress Codex is mostly generated from inline documentation, giving you a nice view of arguments, return values, filters, the source itself, where the code lives, and anything that calls it or relies up it for every function
     * The Laravel API docs are generated from the source code using Doctum

-When we're documenting often and to a standard, we're able to generate nice, user-friendly documentation as HTML or in other formats.

-Consider having your CI pipeline re-build docs whenever you tag a new release

-WordPress inline documentation efforts - arguments, return values, filters, the source itself, where the code lives, and anything else that calls it or the code depends on.

-Laravel: not the main docs, but digging into things like Illuminate, HTTP, etc.

 ----